John Conroy: Early life

 John Conroy was born on 21 October 1786 in Caerhun, Caernarfonshire.
 He was one of six children born to John Ponsonby Conroy, a barrister from County Roscommon, and his wife Margaret.
 Both of his parents were born in Ireland.
 Conroy underwent a private education in Dublin before being commissioned into the British Army as a second lieutenant in the Royal Artillery on 8 September 1803; four days later, he was promoted to first lieutenant.
 In 1805, Conroy enrolled in the Royal Military Academy, Woolwich.
 Serving in the British army during the Napoleonic Wars, his efforts to avoid active military service earned Conroy the ire of fellow officers.
 He did not participate in either the Peninsular War or Waterloo campaign, the two major conflicts the British Army was involved in during the Napoleonic Wars.

 On 26 December 1808, Conroy married Elizabeth Fisher, the daughter of Colonel Benjamin Fisher, in Dublin.
 This helped facilitate his rise through the ranks although not to the extent which Conroy felt he deserved.
 Conroy served in Ireland and England under Benjamin, mostly performing administrative duties.
 He was promoted to second captain on 13 March 1811 and appointed as adjutant in the Corps of Royal Artillery Drivers on 11 March 1817.
-Together, Conroy and Elizabeth had six children: Edward, Elizabeth, Arthur, Stephen, Henry and Victoria.
+Together, Conroy and Elizabeth had six children: Edward, Elizabeth, Arthur, Stephen, Henry and Victoire.
 Edward married Lady Alicia Parsons, the daughter of Lawrence Parsons, 2nd Earl of Rosse, with whom he had the chemist John Conroy.
 Stephen served in the Coldstream Guards, and Henry served in the Grenadier Guards along with serving as the aide-de-camp to Sir Edward Blakeney, the Commander-in-Chief, Ireland.
-Victoria married Sir Wyndham Edward Hanmer, 4th Baronet, in 1842.
+Victoire married Sir Wyndham Edward Hanmer, 4th Baronet, in 1842.